HaxeFoundation/HaxeManual/output/HaxeManual/website/types-abstract-enum.md

 }
 ```

-The Haxe Compiler replaces all field access to the `HttpStatus` abstract with their values, as evident in the Javascript output:
+The Haxe Compiler replaces all field access to the `HttpStatus` abstract with their values, as evident in the JavaScript output:

 ```haxe
 Main.main = function() {